How Florida Drivers Can Differentiate Collision & Comprehensive Coverage Car Insurance

 Deciding to drop your collision and comprehensive plans depends solely on your financial situation, your vehicle’s age, whether you recently purchased it, are no longer making payments, or simply have the means to pay more, should something happen.

-There are many reasons someone might decide to drop their collision and comprehensive insurance plans.
+According to Florida Statutes, there are many reasons someone might decide to drop their collision and comprehensive insurance plans.
 The first is simple: affordability.
-Car insurance as it is can get fairly expensive, and tacking on two additional coverage options can put a dent in your pocket.
+Car insurance, as it is, can get fairly expensive, and tacking on two additional coverage options can put a dent in your pocket.

-The second reason someone could opt to drop their collision and comprehensive coverage?
+The second reason someone could opt to drop their collision and comprehensive coverage is?
 Value.
 If you’re paying too much for insurance — say, more than the value of your car — it is safe to drop your plan.
-However, if you don’t plan on buying a new car, or if you don’t want to pay the out-of-pocket cost for damages, we suggest holding these premiums tight.
+However, if you don’t plan on buying a new car or if you don’t want to pay the out-of-pocket cost for damages, we suggest holding these premiums tight.

 All in all, consider your driving habits, your record, the safety features included in your car, and how often you drive.
 This is not to say, however, that your car won’t get damaged sitting idly in your driveway.